VisionCapsule/sms2slack/README.md

 We're going to use the following definition of a Cryptocurrency for the purposes of this session - from Jan Lanksy's paper Possible State Approaches to Cryptocurrencies

 (1) The system does not require a central authority, distributed achieve consensus on its state.
+(2) The system keeps an overview of cryptocurrency units and their ownership.
+(3) The system defines whether new cryptocurrency units can be created.
+If new cryptocurrency units can be created, the system defines the circumstances of their origin and how to determine the ownership of these new units.
+(4) Ownership of cryptocurrency units can be proved exclusively cryptographically.
+(5) The system allows transactions to be performed in which ownership of the cryptographic units is changed.
+A transaction statement can only be issued by an entity proving the current ownership of these units.